mogaparthi/spring-boot/README.md

 # spring-boot

-This is the test appliction to learn githib actions
+This is the test appliction to learn github actions